A new method for disabling the Mouse Scroll Wheel in Access forms

 1. We need a way of setting up that area of memory correctly, including all the normal things that COM objects need - i.e. the actual native machine code, VTables and their pointers for all of the interfaces we support, and associated data sections.

-2. Adjusting relative memory offsets at runtime.
+2. Adjusting absolute memory addresses at runtime.

 3. Native machine code written in-memory like this has no way of interacting with the Operating System by default since it has no "handles" to any DLL libraries - it is just pure x86 machine code.
 So at first we have no method to call any APIs ... so we're quite limited in what we can offer.
 Fortunately this can be solved.